telerik/blazor-docs/components/form/formitems/overview.md

 * `Id` - `string` - maps to the `id` HTML attribute of the `<input>` tag.

 * `Hint` - `string` - defines a hint for the user on the place of the validation message.
-If a validation error occurs the hint will be replaced by the according validation message.
+If a validation error occurs the hint will be replaced by the corresponding validation message.

 * `Field` - `string` - the name of the field in the model that the editor will render for as a string (case-sensitive).
-You can set its as a plain string (Field="SomeField") or to have .NET extract the field name from the model for flat models (Field=@nameof(MyModelClass.SomeFIeld)).
+You can set its as a plain string (`Field="SomeField"`) or to have .NET extract the field name from the model for flat models (`Field=@nameof(MyModelClass.SomeFIeld)`).

 * `FieldType` - `string` - the data type of the `Field`.
 This parameter should be provided if the type of the property in the model can not be extracted using reflection.